onflow/flow/flips/README.md

 While implementation code is not necessary to start the FLIP process, its existence in full or part may help the design discussion.

-If in any doubt about this process, feel free to ask on the developers mailing list or file an issue in [onflow/flow](https://github.com/onflow/flow/issues).
+If in any doubt about this process, feel free to ask on [Discord](https://discord.gg/flow), the [community forum](https://forum.onflow.org/), or file an issue in [onflow/flow](https://github.com/onflow/flow/issues).

 ## Community members